markalbrand56/Redes-Proyecto-1/README.md

 ## How to Run

 This project provides binaries for Windows, MacOS and Linux in the release section on GitHub.
+For Windows, it also provides a NSIS installer to install the application.

 Additionally, you can run the project from source code.
 To do so, you need to have the dependencies listed on the [tech stack](#tech-stack) section.